- About Bay View

 As part of Bay View's Strategic Plan, Bay View 2000, a facilities study was initiated in September, 1997 which resulted in the development of a master facilities plan for the entire complex.
 The Master Facilities Plan was a multi-phased one.
 The first phase included construction of an Athletic Wellness Center which supports the Pre-Kindergarten through Grade Twelve physical education and athletic programs.
 Subsequent phases included the renovation and relocation of the kitchen, dining room and Upper School Library, installation of a sprinkler system and dedicated exits for early childhood classrooms, renovation of Middle School classrooms, replacement of the central heating plant and underground storage tank, replacement of the Mercy Hall elevator and creation of a new main entrance and reception area.

 The Academy is attractively located in the midst of approximately twenty acres of land.
 A regulation size softball field, a soccer field, recreational areas and a 270 car parking lot are located behind the four buildings which house the Academy.
 The Academy is conveniently located on the public transportation line.
 Students are provided with free bus transportation from cities and towns designated to be within the Academy's region.

-St. Mary Academy-Bay View in its 139-year tradition has always focused on providing young women with a superior education - based on the Judeo-Christian values and a spirit of innovation.
+St. Mary Academy - Bay View has a rich tradition and sharp focus on providing young women with a superior education - based on the Judeo-Christian values and a spirit of innovation.